 - Later in Canada, I was raped by a Buddhist male who was Islamophobic and woman-hater.
 He is still free because he got away by confusing and scaring me.
 He is still alive because I believe that the Canadian system has mostly failed colored women, which is why I am not filing a report against him on purpose.
 Doing so would be a waste of time.
 Furthermore, by the time, I finished my healing process and came to terms with all of this, it was already too late.
-Canadian Justice System can always allow the charges to be stayed because I would have reported too late (Jordan Application).
+Canadian Justice System can always allow drop the charges because I would have reported too late (Jordan Application).
 Its not my fault because it takes time to come to terms about all of this.
 The current Justice System isn’t very open towards this because they are ignoring things like “impact of Stockholm Syndrome”—watch movie “Because We Are Girls” and listen to the video from article “Video: Surrey sister react to stayed charges in sex assault case profiled in doc movie” to see what I mean.
 This is why, I am writing a book called “She: The Mirror“.
 I stopped communicating with him once I became okay enough to read into the entire situation.
 I even changed my city to get away from this person.
-I also got some personal information about him by performing the “Good Cop, Bad Cop” routine with him.
+I also got some personal information about him by asking him questions.
 He calls himself “The Devil”; and, I believe that men like him roam Canada freely because Canada allows them to live.
 I got away with extracting some information from him as well as a confession, which is going to get published in this book.